home-controller/home_auto-ethernet-w5500/README.md

 The controller features a web server on port 80 and an MQTT client to toggle relays, enabling control over outside lights in me case but could be anyting that requires a relay etc. to turn it on and off.

-Switches can be connected to the Arduino pins for controlling the relays via MQTT or the web server on port 80.# Home Auto Arduino ethernet relay/lights controller
+Switches can be connected to the Arduino pins for controlling the relays via MQTT or the web server on port 80.

 ## MQTT examples
 To view MQTT messages on the server, run the following command: